whackov/whackov/README.md

 <div>
  <p>
-I am passionate about cybersecurity, capable of developing a risk assessment and implementing cybersecurity controls and operations centers.
-Development Expert; DBA, Network and Communications Administrator, Information Security and Cybersecurity Specialist, Consultant, ISO 27001 Internal Certified, Cybersecurity University Professor and CIO/CISO in some large companies in my country .
-Fast learner, hard worker and team player who is proficient in an array of scripting languages and security information and cybersecurity tools.
+I have a deep passion for cybersecurity and possess extensive expertise in various domains such as risk assessment, cybersecurity controls, and operations centers.
+My skills encompass development, database administration (DBA), network and communications administration, as well as information security and cybersecurity specialization.
+Additionally, I have served as a consultant, achieved ISO 27001 Internal Certification, worked as a cybersecurity university professor, and held leadership positions as CIO/CISO in several prominent companies within my country.

-I have an excellent ability to turn requirements into high-value solutions.
+Moreover, I pride myself on being a fast learner, dedicated worker, and a valuable team player.
+I have a proficient command of multiple scripting languages and possess comprehensive knowledge of security information and cybersecurity tools.
+One of my key strengths lies in my ability to transform requirements into highly valuable solutions.
 </p>
 </div>